vivekpal1/vivek/data/blog/webthreeinsevendays.md

 I also listend to some podcasts and read articles about on Smart Contracts and Blockchain.
-I will recommend this podcast to anyone who wants to learn about web 3.
-[Listen Here](https://insureblocks.com)
+I will recommend insureblocks.com podcast to anyone who wants to learn about web 3.

 ###